nh-server/switch-guide/docs/extras/nandrestore.md

 	If you were in autorcm before you upgraded to a newer major version (and still were after the upgrade) you don't have to do this.

 	1. In Hekate's main menu, navigate to `Tools` and go to the bottom of the page where you will find a button called `Archive bit - AutoRCM`
-	2. Select the `AutoRCM` button and you will see `ON` written next to it.
+	2. Select the `AutoRCM` buttom and you will see `ON` written next to it.
 This means it is enabled.